Jes-Us-In/correctAE/README.md

 for answers, A4 size.
 The image on this sheets can be captured through an ordinary commercial image scanner.
 With the graphic files obtained, __CorrectAE__ is fed for data capture and evaluation.

+It has multilingual support.
+Currently Spanish and English, but it can incorporate anothers if neccesary.

 <p align="center">
   <img width="50%" src="https://github.com/user-attachments/assets/9c43a8e9-d2e9-4448-98d1-3d3d5aa0161f">
 </p>